 If you're just asking for the highest and best from these Buyers, you would simply email both agents.
 You'd say something like

 "Thank you for your offer.
 I wanted to let you know that we've received multiple offers for this property and my Seller is requesting an addendum with your Buyers highest and best offer by no later than xpm on xx/xx/xxx.
-If we do not receive an addendum from you prior to that time, your offer will be considered as it is currently.”
+If we do not receive an addendum from you prior to that time, your offer will be considered as it is currently written.”

 The only time you would do a Multiple Counter Offer is if you're asking the Buyer to change specific terms.
 In this case, with a highest and best request, you're simply asking them to update their offer.